 A quick note: something that might get a little confusing is type system.
 Am I referring to the one we’re implementing, or to the host language’s, Scala?
 In order to try and disambiguate at least a little, I’ll be referring to our type system (the one we’re implementing) and the type system (that of the language we’re writing all our code in).

 it’s working with.
-How could we modify Expr
+How could we encode that information in types?

-The typical solution is to make that a type parameter: write a version of Expr
+The typical solution is to write a version of Expr

 and be something like an Expr[Num]